 What analysts say:

-Buy, sell, or hold?: Analysts strongly back Crane, with five of six rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts are very bullish on this stock, unanimously backing it as a buy.
 Analysts still rate the stock a moderate buy, but they are a bit more wary about it compared to three months ago.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 94.2% assigning it an outperform rating.
-The community at large agrees with the All-Stars with 92.3% awarding it a rating of outperform.
-Fools are bullish on Crane, though the message boards have been quiet lately with only 52 posts in the past 30 days.
+CAPS All-Stars are solidly backing the stock with 94.3% awarding it an outperform rating.
+The community at large backs the All-Stars with 92.2% giving it a rating of outperform.
+Fools have embraced Crane, though the message boards have been quiet lately with only 52 posts in the past 30 days.
 Even with a robust four out of five stars, Crane's CAPS rating falls a little short of the community's upbeat outlook.

 Now let's look at how efficient management is at running the business.
 Traditionally, margins represent the efficiency with which companies capture portions of sales dollars.
 The following table shows gross, operating, and net margins over the past four quarters.

 One final thing: If you want to keep tabs on Crane movements, and for more analysis on the company, make sure you add it to your watchlist.

 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.